Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: PROBLEM STATEMENT

 The MPC's optimization problem calculates the optimal control input sequence $U^*(k)=[u^*_{0|k}, u^*_{1|k}, \cdots, u^*_{N-1|k}]^T$, minimizing the cost function with the constraint satisfaction over the prediction horizon as follows:

-where $J$ is the cost function, $f$ is the nominal prediction model, $\bar{M}$ denotes nominal model parameters, and $x$, $u$ are the control state and input, respectively; $(\bullet)_{i|k}$ denotes the predicted value in step $k+i$ made in step $k$; $N$ is the prediction horizon; and $\mathbb{X}$, $\mathbb{U}$, and $\mathbb{X}_f$ are the constraint sets of the state and input.
-The first element of the optimized input sequence is then used as the resultant control input $u_{\mathrm{MPC}}$ at step $k$:
+where $J$ is the cost function; $f$ is the prediction model; $M$ denotes model parameters; $x$ and $u$ are the control state and input, respectively; $(\bullet)_{i|k}$ denotes the predicted value in step $k+i$ made in step $k$; $N$ is the prediction horizon; and $\mathbb{X}$, $\mathbb{U}$, and $\mathbb{X}_f$ are the constraint sets for the state and input.
+Then, the first element of the optimized input sequence $U^*(k)$ is used as the resultant control input $u_{\mathrm{MPC}}(x(k))$ at step $k$: